 Listen very closely to the Sloth Demon in the Circle Of Magi.
 His voice, combined with his putting the player to sleep and controlling dreams, makes the demon a pretty clear (and clever) expy of Freddy Krueger.

 Why Alistair leaves you if you spare Loghain, and why you don't get a choice to spare Loghain if Alistair fights him.
 Throughout the game, despite his cheery demeanor, whenever Duncan and the other Wardens are brought up, Alistair invariably becomes sad and distant.
 It's quite clear that he loved his fellow Wardens, especially since they were the first family he'd ever really had and gave him a life he wanted to live outside the maddening, strict life of the Chantry.
 And Loghain took that away from him.
 That's why he follows the Warden around if the Warden is a monstrous, selfish, murdering asshole, and that's why he'll leave you even if he's your best friend (unless you do a damned good job convincing him otherwise).
 Throughout the whole adventure, deep down, Alistair has been carrying a deep-set hunger for revenge against Loghain for what he did.
 The best part is how marvelously understated this is.
 He doesn't go off into rants about vengeance or hatred, he doesn't make declarations of his intentions, and he doesn't talk to anyone about this bottled-up fury and hatred and pain he's carrying around.
 It only comes out when you bring up Duncan and the Wardens, and otherwise he keeps that incredibly bitter hatred for Loghain to himself.
 It may seem abrupt that he'll leave you if you spare Loghain, but that's just a result of the player not paying attention to what motivates Alistair.
 It makes an already-interesting character much deeper and more faceted.
+Which is why Alistair must be hardened in order to keep Loghain around and have him as King.
+Note that the ending will have Alistair's "angry" conversation with the Warden (if they survive), even if there was a 100 friendship rating.

 Made all the more sad if you're romancing him, get him to stay and marry Anora, and ask him afterwards about the relationship; he comments that what happened with Loghain has tainted it for him and "there is no us".
 At first this just comes off cruel and almost childish until you realise that what happened has added your character to the long list of things Loghain took from Alistair... and now Alistair has to marry Loghain's daughter and probably see him every day.
 No wonder he's snide and angry for the rest of the game.